AshkanZand/IBM-Data-Science-Professional/Analyzing Stock Performance and Building a Dashboard/README.md

 performance indicators on a dashboard will be included in this assignment.
 We will be using Plotly in this course for data visualization and is not a requirement to take this course.

-In the Python for Data Science, AI and Development course you utilized Skills Network Labs for hands-on labs.

-For this project you will use Skills Network Labs and Watson Studio.
-Skills Network Labs is a sandbox environment for learning and completing labs in courses.
-Whereas Watson Studio, a component of IBM Cloud Pak for Data, is a suite of tools and a collaborative environment for data scientists, data analysts, AI and machine learning engineers and domain experts to develop and deploy your projects.